Transductive Zero-Shot Learning with Visual Structure Constraint: Related Work

 \section{Related Work}

-In the past several years, deep supervised learning has gained enormous success for the image recognition task \cite{simonyan2014very,szegedy2015going,he2016deep}.
-However, it relies on large-scale human annotations and cannot generalize to new classes.
-Zero-shot learning bridges the gap between training seen classes and test unseen classes via different kinds of semantic spaces.
-Among them, the most popular and effective one is the attribute-based semantic space \cite{farhadi2009describing,akata2013label,lampert2009learning}.
-The attributes are often designed by experts, which are reliable and effective.
-To incorporate more attributes for fine-grained recognition tasks, the text description-based semantic space is proposed \cite{reed2016learning,zhang2017learning,elhoseiny2013write,Zhu_2018_CVPR}, which provides a more natural language interface.
-Compared to these two labor-intensive types of methods, word vector-based methods \cite{frome2013devise,miller1995wordnet,norouzi2013zero,Wang_2018_CVPR} can learn the semantic space from large text corpus automatically and save much human labor.
-However, they often suffer from visual-semantic discrepancy problem and achieve inferior performance.
-Need to note that, though the effectiveness of the proposed structure constraint is only demonstrated with the attribute semantic space by default, it should be general to all these spaces.
+Unlike supervised image recognition \cite{he2016deep} which relies on large-scale human annotations and cannot generalize to unseen classes, ZSL bridges the gap between training seen classes and test unseen classes via different kinds of semantic spaces.
+Among them, the most popular and effective one is the attribute-based semantic space \cite{lampert2009learning}, which is often designed by experts.
+To incorporate more attributes and save human labor, the text description-based \cite{reed2016learning} and word vector-based semantic space \cite{frome2013devise} are also proposed.
+Though the effectiveness of the proposed structure constraint is only demonstrated with the attribute semantic space by default, it should be general to all these spaces.

-To relate the visual feature of test images and semantic attribute of unseen classes, three different embedding spaces are used by existing zero-shot learning methods: the original semantic space, the original visual space, and the newly-learned common intermediate embedding space.
-Specifically, they often learn a projection function from the visual space to the semantic space \cite{lampert2014attribute,reed2016learning,frome2013devise,Annadani_2018_CVPR} or from the semantic space to the visual space \cite{kodirov2015unsupervised,shigeto2015ridge,zhang2017learning} in the first two cases, or learn two projection functions from semantic and visual space to the common embedding space \cite{changpinyo2016synthesized,lu2015unsupervised,zhang2016zero} respectively, which can be modeled as a regression or ranking problem solved by conventional methods or deep neural networks.
-Our method also uses the visual space as the embedding space, because it is demonstrated helpful in alleviating the hubness problem \cite{radovanovic2010hubs} in \cite{zhang2017learning}.
-More importantly, our structure constraint is based on the separability of visual features of unseen classes.
+To relate the visual feature of test images and semantic attribute of unseen classes, three different embedding spaces are used by existing zero-shot learning methods: the original semantic space, the original visual space, and a learned common embedding space.
+Correspondingly, a projection function is learned from the visual space to the semantic space \cite{reed2016learning} or from the semantic space to the visual space \cite{2017deepembedding}, or learn two projection functions from semantic and visual space to the common embedding space \cite{changpinyo2016synthesized,lu2015unsupervised} respectively.
+Our method uses the visual space as the embedding space, because it can help to alleviate the hubness problem \cite{radovanovic2010hubs} as shown in \cite{2017deepembedding}.
+More importantly, our structure constraint is based on the separability of the visual features of unseen classes.